On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 We take the seven state closed-loop dynamics from~\cite[Appendix~B]{chakrabortyEtAl2011ii}.
 For both methods, we compute an initial Lyapunov candidate by linearizing the nonlinear closed-loop dynamics.
-For the sequential approach, we additionally set the initial SOS multiplier $s= x^\top x$.
+For the sequential quadratic SOS approach, we additionally choose the initial SOS multiplier $s= \sum_i x_i^2$.
 Due to infeasibility of CD at the first iteration, we solved the first subproblem via bisection.
 After the first iteration, we used the pre-defined level set.
 The results of the two approaches are summarized in Table~\ref{tab:compROA_F18}.

-The sequential approach only needs 19 iterations until convergence, whereas coordinate descent did not converge within the pre-assigned maximum number of iterations.
-The total time (solver build + solve time) as stated in Table~\ref{tab:compROA_F18} is substantially less for sequential.
-The build time for the sequential SOS is \SI{4.81}{\second}, whereas for coordinate descent, which includes several subproblems, is only \SI{1.15}{\second}.
+The sequential quadratic SOS approach only needs 19 iterations until convergence, whereas coordinate descent did not converge within the pre-assigned maximum number of iterations.
+The total time (solver build + solve time) as stated in Table~\ref{tab:compROA_F18} is substantially less for the sequential quadratic SOS approach.
+The build time for the sequential quadratic SOS approach is \SI{4.81}{\second} opposed to only \SI{1.15}{\second} for coordinate descent, which includes several subproblems.